damien-carcel/app-skeleton/doc/install/front/docker.md

 Copy the content of the file `.env.dist` into a new file `.env`, and keep only the line dedicated to the JSON server.

-Finally, build the application for development (non minimized JS and CSS files) by running:
+Then build the application for development (non minimized JS and CSS files) by running:
 ```bash
 $ CURRENT_IDS="$(id -u):$(id -g)" docker-compose run --rm node yarn run build:dev
 # or